lzrv/cheatsheets/cnc.md

 * Clone CNC repo

+* Customize certs

-* create a new cert including the current hostname
+1. create a new cert including the current hostname
 ```bash
 GENERATE NEW CERT/KEY/CACERT